KaceCottam/nimREPL/README.md

 + :help, :h, :? -> see commands
 + :load, :l     -> load a source file into the buffer

-There is syntax highlighting made based on a reserved keywords list, numbers, and primitive types.
+There is syntax highlighting based on a reserved keywords list, numbers, and primitive types.

+The last line of the buffer will be named the "Command Line".
+It is here that you can type commands and simple evaluations.
+It is shown without a line number.